Carlosrincong/AWS-Solutions-Architect-Associate/ElastiCache/README.md

 To keep yor application stateless, write the session data into Cache and if the user is redirected to other instance, the applicatien retrieve the session data from cache.

 Support for two open-source, in-memory cache engines:
 - Redis: support complex data types, data replication and HA.
 AOF persistence.
-Multi AZ with auto-failover
+Multi AZ with auto-failover.
+Serveless optional
 - memcahed: data relatively small and static.
 No HA.
 Serveless

 Pricing: